zitadel/zitadel/docs/docs/legal/terms-of-service.md

 ### Service credit

-Failure to provide the agreed service level objectives during the term of the Agreement results in compensation via service credits, as outlined in the [Annex](./service-description/support-services) per service level objective.
+Failure to provide the agreed service level objectives during the term of the Agreement results in compensation via service credits, as outlined in the [Support Service Annex](./service-description/support-services) per service level objective.

-Customer must request service credit and must notify ZITADEL in writing (email sufficient) within 30 days of becoming eligible for service credit and must prove failure of ZITADEL to meet the stated objective.
+Customer must request service credit and must notify Zitadel in writing (email sufficient) within 30 days of becoming eligible for service credit and must prove failure of us to meet the stated objective.
-ZITADEL will confirm or reject the claim with reasons for a refusal within 10 days.
+Zitadel will confirm or reject the claim with reasons for a refusal within 10 days.
 Service credit will in no case be paid as a cash equivalent.
 No further guarantees are provided.